Ray Graves

-Samuel Ray Graves (December 31, 1918 – April 10, 2015) was an American college and professional football player and college football coach.
+Samuel Ray Graves (December 31, 1918 – April 10, 2015) was an American professional football player and college football coach.
 He was a native of Tennessee and a graduate of the University of Tennessee, where he was the starting center and team captain for the Volunteers under head coach Robert Neyland.
-After playing in the National Football League for three seasons, he returned to Tennessee to serve as an assistant football coach, then left for a longer stint as an assistant at Georgia Tech under head coach Bobby Dodd.
+After playing in the National Football League (NFL) for three seasons, he returned to Tennessee to serve as an assistant football coach, then left for a longer stint as an assistant at Georgia Tech under head coach Bobby Dodd.
 He was the head football coach at the University of Florida from 1960 until 1969, where he led the Gators to their most successful decade in program history up to that point.
 While at Florida, he recruited and coached Heisman Trophy-winning quarterback Steve Spurrier, who often praised Graves as a role model and mentor during his own successful coaching career.
 Graves also served as Florida's athletic director from 1960 until his retirement in 1979.

 Early life and education

-Graves was born in Knoxville, Tennessee on December 31, 1918.
+Graves was born in Knoxville, Tennessee, on December 31, 1918.
 He was the son of a Methodist minister, and the Graves family often moved as his father took various pastorships in eastern Tennessee.
 In high school, he realized that his best (and perhaps only) opportunity to attend college would be to earn an athletic scholarship, so he worked hard at both football and academics while attending Central High School in Dayton, Tennessee.

 Graves married Opal Richardson on November 3, 1942, and they had three daughters.